buildpacks/rfcs/text/0000-export-to-oci.md

  - `run-image`: `cnb/my-full-stack-run:bionic`
  - `image`: `my-app-image`

-The `<layout-dir>` is set with the default value `/layout-repo`

 Lifecycle applies the rules for looking up the images:
- - It takes the **tag reference** `cnb/my-full-stack-run:bionic`, applies the conversion rules and look at path `/layout-repo/index.docker.io/cnb/my-full-stack-run/bionic` for an image saved on disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.
+ - It takes the **tag reference** `cnb/my-full-stack-run:bionic`, applies the conversion rules and look at path `/index.docker.io/cnb/my-full-stack-run/bionic` for an image saved on disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.

- - In case of the *application image* it will look at path `/layout-repo/index.docker.io/library/my-app-image/latest`
+ - In case of the *application image* it will look at path `/index.docker.io/library/my-app-image/latest`

 Because both images are found, the phase is executed as usual and the `analyzed.toml` file will be updated.
 The `run-image.reference` added into the `analyzed.toml` will contain the path resolved by the lifecycle plus the digest reference to the image with the following format `[path]@[digest]`.
 In case of this example, it will look like this:

 ```=toml
 [run-image]
-  reference = "/layout-repo/index.docker.io/cnb/my-partial-stack-run/bionic@sha256:fab3bb83de466ed29d7e9dcfdbee5b5fb2ff90e91bc849af85b261b4c2062a7a"
+  reference = "/index.docker.io/cnb/my-partial-stack-run/bionic@sha256:fab3bb83de466ed29d7e9dcfdbee5b5fb2ff90e91bc849af85b261b4c2062a7a"

 ```